Asabeneh/30-Days-Of-JavaScript/11_Day_Destructuring_and_spreading/11_day_destructuring_and_spreading.md

 20 10 200 undefined
 ```

 If the key is not found in the object the variable will be assigned to undefined.
-In case, the key is not in the object we can give a default value during declaration.
+In the case that the key is not in the object, we can give a default value during declaration.
 See the example.

 ```js
 const rectangle = {